-While you don’t have to get up and dance, just sat down listening to your favourite music, even if it is sad can lift the mind and spirit out of a pit.
+While you don’t have to get up and dance, just sitting down and listening to your favourite music, even if it is sad can lift the mind and spirit out of a pit.
 I always find classical music helps me, but anything you enjoy is fine.

-Even if you don’t have friends and family to talk to just talking to your pets or even a houseplant.
-Sometimes sharing a problem even to a plant can make you feel a whole lot better.
+Even if you don’t have friends and family to talk to just talk to your pets or even a houseplant.
+Sometimes sharing a problem even with a plant can make you feel a whole lot better.

 Watch a Movie or TV Show